 If you have any questions regarding the application process for this program, please email email@example.com.

-Required (not required for Brown fifth-year master’s applicants)
+Required; the GRE General Test at home version is accepted (not required for Brown fifth-year master’s applicants)

 Required for any non-native English speaker who does not have a degree from an institution where English is the sole language of instruction or from a University in the following countries: Australia, Bahamas, Botswana, Cameroon, Canada (except Quebec), Ethiopia, Ghana, Ireland, Kenya, Lesotho, Liberia, Malawi, New Zealand, Nigeria, Zimbabwe, South Africa, Sierra Leone, Swaziland, Tanzania, Gambia, Uganda, United Kingdom (England, Scotland, Northern Ireland, Wales), West Indies, Zambia).